 Deferred Tax Liabilities or Deferred Tax Liability (DTL) is the deferment of the due tax liabilities.
 In other words, when the due tax will be paid in future years.
-Such a difference in tax primarily arises because of the timing difference when the tax is due and when the company pays it.
+Such a difference in tax primarily arises because of the timing difference between when the tax is due and when the company pays it.
 Or, we can say taxes get due for one accounting period, but the company doesn’t pay it in that period.
 It is a type of long-term liability.

-We can also say that DTL is the income tax that a company needs to pay in future because of temporary differences in tax calculation.
+We can also say that DTL is the income tax that a company needs to pay in the future because of temporary differences in tax calculation.
 In simple words, we can also call it a provision for future tax, but it is different from the tax provision.

 Deferred Tax Liabilities – Why it Arises?